yehted/8puzzle/README.md

 * In Java, you can set an element of an array to null to help with garbage collection.
 Apparently, you can't do this in C++ because dynamically allocated memory is allocated as a single region, which can only be freed as a whole, not in parts.
 See [Link](http://stackoverflow.com/questions/12810928/free-array-element-in-c)
 * To read files from the program (instead of putting them as command line arguments), put the files/folders in the same folder as the source file.
 * For copy assignment operator, to check for self copying, use (&that == this), not (*this == that)
+* If you're going to overload operators of a derived class, you have to do all or none.
+If you you do none, you can use the base class' operators.
+If you do one, you have to do all of them.

 ### Notes about git ###
 * use `git revert <commit>` to move back to an older commit